krishna-waidande/krishna-waidande.github.io/GitCommands.md

 user@user-Lenovo-ideapad-320-15ISK:~/Desktop/DemoProject$
 ```

-now you are in a project where you want to clone a github repository.
+Now you are in a project where you want to clone a github repository.

 > Clonning directory means sinking our local repository(folder) with remote repository(your git repository).